ervinkurbegovic/jamfsync/README.md

-# python-jamfsync
+# Python-Jamfsync-IServ (Coming Soon!)
-## (Coming soon!
-This project is under construction)

-Jamfsync is a Python 3 module for accessing the Jamf School APIv1.
-The APIv1 is the primary tool for accessing data on a Jamf|School system to enable integrations with other utilities or systems.
+Python-Jamfsync-IServ is a powerful integration project designed to facilitate seamless communication between an IServ Schoolserver and the Jamf|School system via the Jamf|School APIv1.
+This project aims to provide a robust and efficient way to transfer user and group data, enabling schools to manage their systems more effectively.

+### Project Overview:

+Objective: The primary objective of Python-Jamfsync-IServ is to synchronize user and group data from an IServ Schoolserver to the Jamf|School system.
+This project emphasizes distinguishing between students and teachers, ensuring accurate and organized data transfer, and facilitating the creation of classes.

+### Key Features:

-The concept behind this is to have a class or simply a collection of data (variables) and methods (functions) that map directly to the API (https://example.jamfcloud.com/api/).
+JamfAPI Class: A dedicated class with a collection of variables and methods that directly map to the Jamf|School APIv1.
+This class is the core component that facilitates data retrieval and synchronization.

-The JamfAPI class connects to the Jamf|School APIv1 and retrieves data in the form of pandas DataFrames.
-In addition, all IServ users and certain IServ groups can be synced.
-The IServ groups are turned into classes on jamf|School.
-However, not all groups are synced as classes, but only those with the group characteristic ****, which can be set on the IServ.
+DataFrames Integration: The JamfAPI class connects to the Jamf|School APIv1 and retrieves data using DataFrames, allowing for efficient data handling and manipulation.

+User and Group Synchronization: The project enables syncing of all IServ users and specific IServ groups.
+Groups that meet certain criteria on IServ are turned into classes on the Jamf|School system.
-The primary goal of the class is to transfer the user and group data from the school server IServ to the jamf School cloud and also to create classes in Jamf School, whereby a distinction is made between students and teachers.
-The distinction is based on a group that uniquely identifies the teachers on the IServ.
-The default group is "lehrkreafte", which can be modified.
-If the group is not sufficient, you can also use a role such as "ROLE_TEACHER" to separate teachers and students.
+By default, the group "lehrkraefte" is used to identify teachers on the IServ system.
+This default group can be modified to fit specific needs.
+An alternative option is to use a role, such as "ROLE_TEACHER," to distinguish between teachers and students.
+Future updates will include enhanced customization options, allowing administrators to set specific group characteristics for synchronization.

+Benefits:

+Streamlined Data Management: Automate the transfer and synchronization of user and group data between IServ and Jamf|School, reducing manual effort and minimizing errors.

+Enhanced Acceptance: Maintain a single point of management on IServ, allowing teachers to automatically receive the classes they teach and seamlessly manage their students' iPads without needing to be aware of the Jamf|School system.
+Flexibility and Customization: Adapt the synchronization process to meet the unique needs of your school.
+Feel free to contact me with any requirements or suggestions to tailor the project to your specific needs.
+I will respond promptly, at least in the form of a comment.

+Future Developments: This project is under active development, with plans to expand its functionality and customization options.

 #### Sketch: APIv1 Communiation - IServ & Jamf|School
 <hr style="border-color: orange;">